dossancto/guardian-cli/README.md

-# Aspgen
+# Guardian CLI

-A dotnet-aspnet-codegenerator abstration to scaffold Asp.Net Core projects.
+Guardian CLI, used to geneate and help using guardian.

 > Just for Fun